Southwestern Nicaragua Nicaragua Travel Guide

 Taxis and moto-taxis (tuk-tuks) offer direct transport to most beaches.
 Confirm the fare before starting your journey.

-Contribute to the preservation of San Juan del Sur town's natural environment.
+Help preserve San Juan del Sur town's natural environment.
 Sustainable practices ensure its beauty for future visitors.

 For town attractions like the Jesus de la Misericordia Statue or local beaches, independent exploration is feasible.
 This offers flexibility.

-The Jesus de la Misericordia Statue and San Juan del Sur town Bay are central to the town's visual appeal and offer iconic views.
+The Jesus de la Misericordia Statue and San Juan del Sur town town Bay are central to the town's visual appeal and offer iconic views.

 Cultural institutions are modest.
 Immerse yourself by observing local life, art, and occasional performances.